Cherreads

 Will stared out the reinforced windshield at the dark, infinite tunnel stretching ahead.

-"If we don't report in," Elias warned, "P.A.C.I.F.I.C. is going to send a reclamation army."
+"If we fail to report in," Elias warned, "P.A.C.I.F.I.C. will send a reclamation army."

 Elias frowned.
 "How?"